Updated

 Mapping bottlenecks to tools.
 Pick by bottleneck, not by feature count.
 The five most common shapes observable across the established creator community in 2026.

 • Bottleneck is voice fidelity on X at the per-user level.
 Pick VoiceMoat.
-The 9-dimension voice training plus per-draft voice match score plus inline Chrome extension on x.com is the category-correct fit.
+The 10-signal voice training plus per-draft voice match score plus inline Chrome extension on x.com is the category-correct fit.

 • Bottleneck is multi-platform publishing with high cadence across four or more platforms.
 Pick Hypefury (X-first plus cross-posting) or Buffer (multi-channel plus team workflows) depending on whether the multi-platform mix is X-anchored or genuinely-multi-channel.

 • Bottleneck is structural variety on unfamiliar topics or hook ideation for category-jumping.
 Pick Tweet Hunter.
-The 12M library is the inspiration layer for unfamiliar territory.
+The 2-to-3-million-plus viral library is the inspiration layer for unfamiliar territory.

 • Bottleneck is writer's block at draft time and the need for multiple variations from a seed.
 Pick Postwise.
 The multiple-variations workflow is the unblocker.